Budget Overview

 UK dive club forums and Facebook groups have active second-hand markets.
 Inspect before buying.
 Budget for regulator service (around £80-120) regardless of seller claims.

-Our Recommendation
+## Our Recommendation

 Don't rush.
 Rent major equipment for your first 20 dives while you learn preferences and confirm commitment to UK diving.
 Budget around £500 for initial personal items and exposure protection.
-Add computer after 10-15 dives.
+Add a dive computer after 10-15 dives.
 Buy BCD and regulator once you're diving regularly.

 Frequently Asked Questions